thesuhas/Dijkstra-in-C/README.md

 # Dijkstra-in-C

-Dijkstra is used to solve a <b>Single-Destination Shortest Path<b> problem to get the shortest path from all vertices in a graph to a given vertex.
+Dijkstra is used to solve a **Single-Destination Shortest Path** problem to get the shortest path from all vertices in a graph to a given vertex.

 ## Input Format